spaceteams/zap/README.md

 you can transform between the two representations with `toPathValidation` and `fromPathValidation`.

 Special care is taken to also transform `Set` and `Map`.
-To build those in `fromPathValidation` the `toPathValidation` function also generates a list of `PathValidationHint`s.
+This is mediated using a list of `PathValidationHint`s.

 ### ToJsonSchema